Nilpotentizers and the Nilpotent Graphs: Structural Insights into Lie Superalgebras: Introduction

 \section{Introduction}

 \ \ \ Nilpotency is a fundamental concept in the study of algebraic structures and representation theory.
 Numerous researchers have focused on characterizing global nilpotency \cite{GMY1,CMZ,Salamon,Blackburn,Camina}.
-In contrast, the detailed researches of local properties remain to be explored.
+In contrast, the detailed research of local properties remain to be explored.
 The nilpotentizer in groups and Lie algebras are introduced by \cite{AZ} and \cite{TDIL}, respectively.
-Fix an element in a group or an algebra, the nilpotentizer of the element consists of all elements that generate a nilpotent substructure together with it.
+For a fixed element in a group or an algebra, the nilpotentizer of the element consists of all elements that generate a nilpotent substructure together with it.
 The nilpotentizer for a group or an algebra is the intersection of the nilpotentizers of all elements in it.